 Secondly, servicing, this is a BIG plus for the Sigma and unfortunately a minus for the Tamron

 Anyone who has had reason to use Sigma’s UK service department will know what I am talking about.
-SIGMA have what is probably the best service department in the photographic business and set a precedence for all others to follow.
-Their turnaround times are nothing short of miraculous, always carry the right number of spaces and are very keenly priced, they are also there to help their customers, a refreshing change.
+SIGMA have what is probably the best service department in the photographic business and set the standard for all others to follow.
+Their turnaround times are nothing short of miraculous, they always carry the right number of spares and are very keenly priced, they are also there to help their customers, a refreshing change.

-In comparison Tamron are not as efficient, this is mainly due to a change in distributer here in the UK with Tamron being based in Europe and the servicing handled by a UK repair company.
-This leads to a lack of continuity as everything is not under the same roof and means that spares are not so easily available and there is not the same expertise as with Sigma.
+In comparison, Tamron are not as efficient, this is mainly due to a change in distributor here in the UK, with Tamron being based in Europe and the servicing handled by a UK repair company.
+This leads to an apparent lack of continuity, as everything is not under the same roof and means spares are not so readily available, or so it appears from the feedback we have received.

 - About Calibration.